probml/dynamax/paper/paper.md

 - How do the latent states evolve over time?
 E.g., are the dynamics linear or nonlinear?
 - How are the observations distributed?
 E.g., are they Gaussian, Poisson, etc.?

 Some design choices are so common they have their own names.
-Hidden Markov models (HMM) are SSMs with discrete latent states, and linear dynamical systems (LDS) are SSMs with continuous latent states, linear dynamics, and additive Gaussian noise.  `Dynamax` supports canonical SSMs and allows the user to construct bespoke models as needed.
+Hidden Markov models (HMM) are SSMs with discrete latent states, and linear dynamical systems (LDS) are SSMs with continuous latent states, linear dynamics, and additive Gaussian noise.  `Dynamax` supports canonical SSMs and allows the user to construct bespoke models as needed, simply by inheriting from a base class and specifying a few model-specific functions.

 Finally, even for canonical models, there are several algorithms for state inference and parameter estimation. `Dynamax` provides robust implementations of several low-level inference algorithms to suit a variety of applications, allowing users to choose among a host of models and algorithms for their application.
 More information about state space models and algorithms for state inference and parameter estimation can be found in the textbooks by @murphy2023probabilistic and @sarkka2023bayesian.

 # Statement of need

 `Dynamax` is an open-source Python package for state space modeling.
 Since it is built with `JAX` [@jax], it supports just-in-time (JIT) compilation for hardware acceleration on CPU, GPU, and TPU machines.
 It also supports automatic differentiation for gradient-based model learning.
-While other libraries exist for state space modeling in Python [@pyhsmm; @ssm; @eeasensors; @seabold2010statsmodels; @hmmlearn],  `Dynamax` provides a unique combination of low-level inference algorithms and high-level modeling objects that can support a wide range of research applications in JAX.
+While other libraries exist for state space modeling in Python [@pyhsmm; @ssm; @eeasensors; @seabold2010statsmodels; @hmmlearn],  `Dynamax` provides a combination of low-level inference algorithms and high-level modeling objects that can support a wide range of research applications in JAX.

 The API for `Dynamax` is divided into two parts: a set of core, functionally pure, low-level inference algorithms, and a high-level, object oriented module for constructing and fitting probabilistic SSMs.
 The low-level inference API provides message passing algorithms for several common types of SSMs.
 For example, `Dynamax` provides `JAX` implementations for:

 - Forward-Backward algorithms for discrete-state hidden Markov models (HMMs),
 - Kalman filtering and smoothing algorithms for linear Gaussian SSMs,
 - Extended and unscented generalized Kalman filtering and smoothing for nonlinear and/or non-Gaussian SSMs, and
-- Parallel message passing routines that leverage GPU or TPU acceleration to perform message passing in sublinear time [@stone1975parallel; @sarkka2020temporal; @hassan2021temporal].
+- Parallel message passing routines that leverage GPU or TPU acceleration to perform message passing in $O(\log T)$ time on a parallel machine [@stone1975parallel; @sarkka2020temporal; @hassan2021temporal].
+Note that these routines are not simply parallelizing over batches of time series, but rather using a parallel algorithm with sublinear depth or span.

 The high-level model API makes it easy to construct, fit, and inspect HMMs and linear Gaussian SSMs.
 Finally, the online `Dynamax` documentation and tutorials provide a wealth of resources for state space modeling experts and newcomers alike.